AgnosPCB/documentation/docs/maintenance/UV_kit_install.md

     ![Power cable pre-mounted](../assets/v7/UV_install/power_cable_pre-mounted.png){width=200px; .center}

-The control board is located inside of the inspection chamber on the top-right side.
+The control board is located inside the inspection chamber on the top-right side.
 Remove the warning sticker from the cover and unscrew the screw inside using a hex screwdriver.
 Remove the plastic cover of the control board.

 ![Control board loaction](../assets/v7/UV_install/board_location.png)